greim/await.js/README.md

   for (var i=0; i&lt;got.length; i++) {
     got[i].data
   }
-}
 })
 ```

-## Chaining promises
+## `take(promise, [mapping])` AKA chaining promises

 Promises can be explicitly chained instead of grouped.
-Here we've declared two promises, and we want to take the output from one and plug it into the other:
+Here we've declared two promises, and we want to take the outcome of one and plug it into the other:

 ```
 p1 = await('foo', 'bar', 'baz')